Newman5/Newman5/README.md

 ## Areas of Focus
 Gimbalabs Asteria App project
 ODIN Study Group - Networkiness.
-Just made a presentation on [/Now]  (https://nownownow.com/) pages ... which this is an example.
+Just made a presentation on [/Now](https://nownownow.com/) pages ... which this is an example.
 Project Catalyst Contributions

 ## Movies, TV, Books and Entertainment
 Mad Men on ...
 Amazon / Paramount?
-UNC College Basketball ramping up.
+College Basketball ramping up.
+I general watch the ACC with Carolina teams being my favorite.
 Women are a bit more interesting at the moment

 ## Shiny Things
 https://indieaction.club - A time tracking focus helper app by Florian Pop